Where to Walk and Not Walk the Great Wall of China

 The first thing we noticed was the bus drivers accent.
 He sounded as if he was from Cornwall in England as his Northern Chinese accent seemed to roll the R’s.

-Because we would spend most of the day walking the Great Wall, we needed to organise food and drinks.
+We needed to organise food and drinks because we would spend most of the day walking the Great Wall.
 Our guide mentioned we could organise it at Subway.

 Does he mean the metro?